mohamuhsin/react-essentials/README.md

 # React + Vite

-This template provides a min
+This template provides a m